oslokommune/okctl/userdocs/src/help/common-issues.md

 stable	   | https://kubernetes-charts.storage.googleapis.com           | https://charts.helm.sh/stable    |
 incubator  | https://kubernetes-charts-incubator.storage.googleapis.com | https://charts.helm.sh/incubator |

-## okctl applyl cluster: Always prompts for github machine authentication, even after it has been set
+## okctl apply cluster: Always prompts for github machine authentication, even after it has been set

 There is an issue with some versions of [pinentry-curses](https://manpages.debian.org/testing/pinentry-curses/pinentry-curses.1.en.html) where sometimes the prompt to enter a password for you PGP key will not appear.
 We store the authentication token in a keyring, and since it cannot be decrypted without the password okctl